The Haunting of Hill House: Television

 A loose television adaptation was released in 2018 to critical acclaim.
-It changed many elements from the novel, keeping mainly its Hill House setting, Mr and Mrs Dudley, and a few character names, but shifted the focus to members of a singular haunted "Crain family."
+It changed many elements from the novel, keeping mainly its Hill House setting, Mr and Mrs Dudley, and a few character names, but shifted the focus to members of a similarly haunted "Crain family."
 It was directed by Mike Flanagan and was produced for Netflix.
 Varying from the novel, the series depicted the married couple and their five children being terrorized by the house for decades of their lives.